UNOsan118/Future-Engineers-2023/schemes/power_and_sense/README.md

 <img src="./images/Conn4.png" width="55%">

 ### How this is used
 This cable is a non-removable wire that is an integral part of the SPIKE Prime L angular motor; it connects to the Spike hub port and provides the connection between the Spike Hub and the motor.
+The Drive motor connects to port C of the Spike Large Hub, and the Steering motor connects to port E.

 ### Connection part
 <img src="./images/Conn4_motor.png" width="30%">          <img src="./images/Conn4_Spike_motor.png" width="30%">